beaker-project/beaker-dev-docs/proposals/job-page-improvements.rst

 Background and rationale
 ------------------------

-The :term:`job page`, accessible at ``/jobs/<id>``, displays the details of a Beaker job and the recipes in it.
-Similarly the :term:`recipe page`, accessible at ``/recipes/<id>``, displays the details of an individual recipe.
-Both pages use the same underlying TurboGears widget, called the :term:`recipe widget` in Beaker's source code.
+The *job page*, accessible at ``/jobs/<id>``, displays the details of a Beaker job and the recipes in it.
+Similarly the *recipe page*, accessible at ``/recipes/<id>``, displays the details of an individual recipe.
+Both pages use the same underlying TurboGears widget, called the *recipe widget* in Beaker's source code.
 The recipe page displays a single recipe widget, whereas the job page displays one or more recipe widgets grouped into recipe sets with job information at the top.

 The layout and user interface of the job and recipe pages have remained substantially unchanged since scheduling capabilities were first added to